hediet/vscode-debug-visualizer/extension/README.md

 Calls `.getDebugVisualization()` on values and treats the result as direct input to the visualizer.

+## UI Features

+-   Multiline Expressions: Press `shift+enter` to add a new line, ctrl+enter to evaluate the expression.
+    Subsequent new lines can be inserted with a single `enter`.

 ## Limitations

 Currently, only JavaScript (and thus TypeScript) values can be visualized and only a few visualizations are supported.